 - Where to expect UX to collaborate and where to expect them to work on their own.

-- Methods and tools for collaboration.
+- Methods for collaboration.

 - Mutual respect for each team member’s expertise and experience.

 - Dealing with conflicts